Medioec/ICT3x03-Team-33/README.md

 ./scripts/dev-deploy.sh
 ```

+3. The app will now be available at `https://localhost`

-3. Check if containers are running:\
+4. Check if containers are running:\
 On CLI, use these commands:\
 `docker ps` (lists running containers)\
 Then, navigate to the port number on your browser (e.g., `localhost:8080` for frontend)\